Product Updates: March 19th, 2026

 Control Layer Modifications

-- Draft schedule support actions Make actions such as repayments directly from the draft schedule and apply multiple changes sequentially.
-Each update is reflected immediately, and future calculations take previous draft changes into account
+- Support draft schedule actions Make actions such as repayments directly from the draft schedule and apply multiple changes sequentially.
+Each update is reflected immediately, and future calculations take previous draft changes into account (e.g., make a repayment, then add another - amounts are recalculated based on the updated draft schedule).

 Questions or thoughts?
 Let us know.